JetBrains/create-react-kotlin-app/README.md

 You can “eject” from the tool and use it as a boilerplate generator.

-Running `npm run eject` copies all the configuration files and the transitive dependencies (webpack, Kotlin Compiler, etc) right into your project so you have full control over them.
+Running `npm run eject` copies all configuration files and transitive dependencies (webpack, Kotlin Compiler, etc) right into your project so you have full control over them.
 Commands like `npm start` and `npm run build` will still work, but they will point to the copied scripts so you can tweak them.
 At this point, you’re on your own.

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**